threetopia/pm-utils/README.md

 # Custom Linux Power Management Utilitites

 ## Description
 This is Custom Power Management Utilities used to control power management in linux os.
-This scrpit mostly useful when using in laptop.
+This script mostly useful when using in laptop, and it will automatically switch when on AC or Battery.

 ## Requirement
 - Linux OS